Supermarket shortage: Stereotypes

-Prejudices have biased marketing research and prevented supermarkets from seeing the potential of urban locations.
+A 2001 study stated that prejudices have biased marketing research and prevented supermarkets from seeing the potential of urban locations.
 National marketing firms have provided grocery store executives with statistics derived from flawed modeling techniques.
 These statistics include erroneous information about population decline, the perpetuation of stereotypes about the people who live in urban communities, and miscalculated income information.

-Meanwhile, media portray urban areas as poor and dependent, contributing to supermarket executives' skepticism.
-In fact, urban areas usually consist overwhelmingly of working households with a substantial share of middle-income people.
+A 1998 study stated that the media portrays urban areas as poor and dependent, contributing to supermarket executives' skepticism.
+The study stated that urban areas usually consist overwhelmingly of working households with a substantial share of middle-income people.

 Security

-A problem in urban and suburban stores alike, shoplifting is 6% to 8% of supermarket revenues.
+In 1998, shoplifting equated to 6% to 8% of supermarket revenues.
 Fear of crime also acts as a big deterrent for investors, but some cities interested in developing new grocery stores have placed police stations near development sites in order to allay developers' fears.

 Land

-The expense and scarcity of land in urban environments pose some of the greatest problems for supermarket developers.
-Finding sites for urban development also involves fees, complexity, length, and unpredictability.
+A 2006 article stated that the expense and scarcity of land in urban environments poses some of the greatest problems for supermarket developers.
+A 1998 study stated that finding sites for urban development involves fees, complexity, length, and unpredictability.

 Today's suburban supermarket model requires more space than older, urban facilities can accommodate, meaning that urban supermarket development often requires the construction of new facilities.
-And, while suburban supermarkets are typically 45000 sqft, urban supermarkets are only 25000 sqft on average.
-This means that urban supermarkets can sell significantly fewer products than suburban stores, which contributes to fewer profits.
+While suburban supermarkets are typically 45000 sqft, urban supermarkets are only 25000 sqft on average.
+This means that urban supermarkets can sell significantly fewer products than suburban stores, which contributes to lower profits.